No booking fees on the app

 Planning and booking

-1. How can I find cheap train tickets from Stoke-On-Trent to Manchester Piccadilly?
+How much does it cost for a train from Stoke-On-Trent to Manchester Piccadilly?

-The fastest train journey time from Stoke-On-Trent to Manchester Piccadilly is {time} .
-Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.
+The quickest train journey from Stoke-On-Trent to Manchester Piccadilly takes {time} .
+Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
+Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.

 No, you will need to transfer when travelling from Stoke-On-Trent to Manchester Piccadilly.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.